 - Take a large non-stick skillet; pour oil and let it heat on medium to high.
 Peel garlic and onion and chop them into small pieces.
 Sauté vegetables in the skillet until soft and translucent.

-- Add chopped tomatoes (cut them the same way that you have already had all the vegetables cut before), tomato paste.
+- Add chopped tomatoes (cut them the same way that you have already had all the vegetables cut before), and tomato paste.
 Sprinkle the seasoning and mix.

 - Cover the skillet with a lid and let the mixture simmer for 5 to 7 minutes.
 Tomatoes should soften and let the juice out.